Extradition law in the Philippines

 Extradition in the Philippines may come into effect when the Philippine government and a foreign government sign an agreement through a treaty to be ratified by both parties.
 Extradition in the Philippines is regulated by a combination of national laws, including relevant provisions of the Criminal Procedure Code and specific statutes, as well as international agreements.
 The process begins when a foreign government submits a formal request to extradite a suspect or convicted individual to the Department of Foreign Affairs of the Philippines.

 Countries

 Extradition in force

-These are countries that have signed extradition treaties to the Philippines and have taken effect by ratification:
+These are thirteen contracts (twelve countries and one administrative region) that constitute signed extradition treaties to the Philippines and have taken effect by ratification: